Chirpy3D: Part-Aware Multi-View Diffusion for Creative Fine-Grained Object Generation: Experiment

 \subsection{Multi-view generation evaluation}

-Evaluating whether a model has accurately learned to generate a subject is crucial.
-We assess the quality of multi-view image generation by computing the average pairwise cosine similarity between the CLIP~\cite{radford2021clip}/DINO~\cite{caron2021emerging} embeddings of generated multi-view images (treated as four separate images) and real species-specific images.
-This follows the evaluation protocol proposed in~\cite{ruiz2023dreambooth}.
+We assess the quality of multi-view image generation by computing the average pairwise cosine similarity between the CLIP~\cite{radford2021clip} \& DINO~\cite{caron2021emerging} embeddings of generated multi-view images (treated as four separate images) and real species-specific images, following~\cite{ruiz2023dreambooth}.